We have completed our review of maximum fares for unbooked commercial passenger vehicle services 2020.

 Price determination takes effect1 October 2020

-Our draft decision is to keep maximum fares unchanged
+Our decision is to keep maximum fares unchanged

 We consider this approach best meets our legislative objectives and requirements.

-Overall, we consider that consumers and the unbooked taxi industry will be better off if we keep maximum fares unchanged.
-Given the current impact of the coronavirus pandemic on the commercial passenger vehicles industry and the uncertainty about its future impact, keeping maximum fares unchanged will provide some level of stability to consumers and unbooked taxi service providers.
+Given the current and uncertain future impact of the coronavirus pandemic on the commercial passenger vehicle industry, keeping maximum fares unchanged will provide some level of stability for consumers and unbooked taxi service providers.

-While we consider that metering technology may no longer be a barrier to implementing ‘time and distance’ tariffs, and that they have certain benefits over ‘time or distance’ tariffs, in the context of the current pandemic and possible resource constraints within the taxi industry, we consider that it is appropriate for the use of ‘time and distance’ tariffs to remain optional for now.
+Metering technology may no longer be a barrier to implementing ‘time and distance’ tariffs, and they have certain benefits over ‘time or distance’ tariffs.
+However, in the context of the current pandemic and possible resource constraints within the commercial passenger vehicle industry, it is appropriate for the use of ‘time and distance’ tariffs to remain optional for now.

 The release of this final decision, together with our price determination, is the last step in our review process.
 The new price determination will come into effect on 1 October 2020.